Taking Action Against Risk

 Make sure those close to you know what to do in case of a seizure

-Go through the SUDEP and Safety Checklist with your doctor to help determine your risk.
+Go through the SUDEP and Safety Checklist with your doctor or one of our epilepsy nurses to help determine your risk.

-The resources below may also help you live well with your epilepsy:
+The resources below may also help you understand risks, and live well with your epilepsy:

 Brochures and Books – information for families and health professionals